-COUNCIL means the Council of the Town of Irishtown-Summerside having jurisdiction of the Irishtown-Summerside Municipal Plan and Development Regulations.
+COUNCIL means the Council of the Town of Humber Arm South having jurisdiction of the Humber Arm South Municipal Plan and Development Regulations.

 CREMATORIUM means a building fitted for the cremation of human remains and includes everything incidental and ancillary thereto.
-In these Regulations an application to develop a crematorium will not be considered.